 We walk back to the café a little further down.
 The little mountain hut has a sign on the outside saying Cabana de Chá do Monte Verde, a teahouse.
 An older guy seems to run the place, while a younger one – perhaps his son – helps out.
 Jonas orders two coffees, one with milk and one without, and we wait while the guy prepares the drinks and turns the milk powder into milk on a camping stove.
 We pay 200 CVE for the order and receive two snacks with it as well.

 An old wooden cable spool forms the tables outside.
 We pick the one in size Giant.
 Chopped up palm tree trunks form the chairs.
 Jonas identifies the snack as the fried dough type.
-We munch it with a great view and protected from the wind.
+We munch it with a great view and sheltered from the wind.

 An aluguer drives up to the café, and two tourists get out.
 It seems to be a thing to hire a taxi driver for a day to drive people around.
 I hear them speak Dutch.
 By the time we finish our coffee and get up to leave, they get theirs.
 They sit down at the same spot.
 The woman asks me something in English, and I respond in Dutch.
 We get into a conversation.